In 2018/19 St Helen’s Governors set the following five-year vision for our school:

 - to help children become well-rounded members of society by aiding their development intellectually, physically, socially, emotionally, creatively, morally and spiritually

 - to promote equality of opportunity, and teach that tolerance, courtesy, good manners and respect for others are very important qualities

-- to welcome children with Special Education Needs (SEN) and seek to include them in the life of the school
+- to welcome children with Special Education Needs (SEND) and include them in the life of the school

 - to establish strong partnerships with parents, other schools and the wider community, encouraging two-way communication and involvement